eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 - I. G. Mikellides, I. Katz, D. M. Goebel, J. E. Polk, and K. K. Jameson, “Plasma processes inside dispenser hollow cathodes,” Phys.
 Plasmas, vol. 13, 2006.

 Mikellides has a table with dimensions (Table 1).
 The actual orifice of the ``larger'' cathode (read: NEXIS) is 2.79 mm.
+Note that different work has the NEXIS orifice size reported to be 2.0 mm, 2.75 mm, 3.0 mm, and ``between 2.0 and 3.0 mm...''
 The emitter length for the NEXIS is also taken to be 2.54 cm.

 The plots seem to suggest the following dimensions